Kiveshan/datalakehouse-infra/README.md

   Manager, and read by each Glue/Lambda script at runtime.
 - `prod.tfvars`, `*.tfstate`, `tfplan`, and Lambda `node_modules/` are all gitignored and were never committed.
-- [publish_postgres.tf](infra/publish_postgres.tf) documents why this matters: the original hand-built version of this pipeline had its Postgres password committed in plaintext across shared docs.
-This rebuild reads everything from Secrets Manager instead, and that password was rotated independently of this repo.

 ## Known limitations